-Thanksgiving is coming up quick, and if you’re still not sure what to make, we’re here to help!
-We know cooking a whole Thanksgiving meal can be daunting- even figuring out what to make and finding the right recipes can be stressful.
+Thanksgiving is coming up quickly, and if you’re still not sure what to make, we’re here to help!
+We know cooking a whole Thanksgiving meal can be daunting- even figuring out what to make and finding the right recipes can be stressful!
 So I asked Zach (our resident chef) to put together a list of some of his favorites.

 When cooking a turkey, lots of recipes will say it has to be cooked to a temperature of 165 F. That’s the temperature it needs to hit to be done, but not the temperature at which you should pull it out of the oven.
 I suggest pulling it out when it’s somewhere between 150 and 155.
 Once out of the oven, it will continue to cook inside and rise in temp before it starts to cool down, so it should hit 165 while resting.
 If you leave it in the oven until it reaches 165 then you’ll end up with an overcooked turkey.

 My other tip for cooking the turkey is to brown the skin first.
 Many recipes have you cook the turkey at one temp and then turn it up at the end to get the skin brown and crispy.
 However, that can often cause you to overcook the turkey.
 I like to start at a high temp to brown the skin, then turn it down to give me more control over hitting the proper temp.

 No Thanksgiving meal is complete without some cranberry sauce.
 Instead of plopping some out of a can, make this citrusy, wintery version instead!

 Stuffing is maybe my favorite Thanksgiving dish, and cornbread stuffing is my favorite kind!
 The sweetness of the cornbread provides a great balance to the savory herbs and spices.
 Starting with a homemade cornbread is definitely the best (and healthiest) way to go.